Neoteny: In humans

 Neoteny in humans is the slowing or delaying of body development, compared to non-human primates, resulting in features such as a large head, a flat face, and relatively short arms.
 These neotenic changes may have been brought about by sexual selection in human evolution.
 In turn, they may have permitted the development of human capacities such as emotional communication.
-However, humans also have relatively large noses and long legs, both peramorphic (not neotenic) traits.
 Some evolutionary theorists have proposed that neoteny was a key feature in human evolution.
 J. B. S. Haldane states a "major evolutionary trend in human beings" is "greater prolongation of childhood and retardation of maturity."
 Delbert D. Thiessen said that "neoteny becomes more apparent as early primates evolved into later forms" and that primates have been "evolving toward flat face."
 Doug Jones argued that human evolution's trend toward neoteny may have been caused by sexual selection in human evolution for neotenous facial traits in women by men with the resulting neoteny in male faces being a "by-product" of sexual selection for neotenous female faces.

 In domestic animals

 Neoteny is seen in domesticated animals such as dogs and mice.
 This is because there are more resources available, less competition for those resources, and with the lowered competition the animals expend less energy obtaining those resources.
 This allows them to mature and reproduce more quickly than their wild counterparts.
 The environment that domesticated animals are raised in determines whether or not neoteny is present in those animals.
 Evolutionary neoteny can arise in a species when those conditions occur, and a species becomes sexually mature ahead of its "normal development".
 Another explanation for the neoteny in domesticated animals can be the selection for certain behavioral characteristics.
 Behavior is linked to genetics which therefore means that when a behavioral trait is selected for, a physical trait may also be selected for due to mechanisms like linkage disequilibrium.
 Often, juvenile behaviors are selected for in order to more easily domesticate a species; aggressiveness in certain species comes with adulthood when there is a need to compete for resources.
 If there is no need for competition, then there is no need for aggression.
 Selecting for juvenile behavioral characteristics can lead to neoteny in physical characteristics because, for example, with the reduced need for behaviors like aggression, there is no need for developed traits that would help in that area.
 Traits that may become neotenized due to decreased aggression may be a shorter muzzle and smaller general size among the domesticated individuals.
-Some common neotenous physical traits in domesticated animals (mainly dogs, pigs, ferrets, cats, and even foxes) include floppy ears, changes in the reproductive cycle, curly tails, piebald coloration, fewer or shortened vertebra, large eyes, rounded forehead, large ears, and shortened muzzle.
+Some common neotenous physical traits in domesticated animals (mainly rabbits, dogs, pigs, ferrets, cats, and even foxes) include floppy ears, changes in the reproductive cycle, curly tails, piebald coloration, fewer or shortened vertebra, large eyes, rounded forehead, large ears, and shortened muzzle.